-Parameters filenum 16-bit signed integer (required) Passes the file number of the file to be positioned. number double by value (required) Specifies a record number relative to the first logical record in the file.
-Record numbers start with zero or one depending on the record numbering scheme specified at file creation.
-The lowest numbered record applies to the record with the lowest value in the specified key field.
-A negative record number positions the file pointer to the record with the smallest key value. location 16-bit signed integer by value (required) Passes the relative byte location in the record of the key to be used.
-The first byte of the record is considered 1.
-If $location=0$, the primary key is used.
-Operation Notes Split stack call s are permitted. loes not read the advance flag.
-It sets both the logical and the physical pointer to the appropriate record. ion is complete, it sets the advance flag to FALSE. en the relative record number is specified, be sure not to confuse number with the physical record number (the number of the ord as it is stored in the file).
-The relative record number is based the value of a specified key, not its location in a file.
-If FFINDN is us procedure that FLOCK must be read or update calling FFINDN your program 1 ed to position the pointer before calling another reads or updates the file in a shared environment, called before calling FFINDN.
-After performing the operation, unlock the file.
-If the file is locked after , another user can change the pointer position without being aware of it.
+Split stack calls are permitted.

-FFINDN
+This intrinsic does not read the advance flag.
+It sets both the logical record pointer and the physical pointer to the appropriate record.
+When its function is complete, it sets the advance flag to FALSE.

-Condition Codes CCE Request granted.
+When the relative record number is specified, be sure not to confuse this number with the physical record number (the number of the record as it is stored in the file).
+The relative record number is based on the value of a specified key, not its location in a file.

-CCG Request denied.
-The requested position was beyond the logical end-of-file.
+If FFINDN is used to position the pointer before calling another procedure that reads or updates the file in a shared environment, FLOCK must be called before calling FFINDN.
+After performing the read or update operation, unlock the file.
+If the file is locked after calling FFINDN, another user can change the pointer position without your program being aware of it.

-CCL Request denied.
+- CCG Request denied.
+The requested position was beyond the logical end-of-file. - CCL Request denied.
 An error occurred.